arangodb/velocypack/VelocyPack.md

   - 0x1c      : UTC-date in milliseconds since the epoch, stored as 8 byte
                 signed int, little endian, two's complement
-  - 0x1d      : external (only in memory): a char* pointing to the actual place in memory, where another Jason item resides, not allowed in Jason values on disk or on the network
+  - 0x1d      : external (only in memory): a char* pointing to the actual place in memory, where another VPack item resides, not allowed in VPack values on disk or on the network
   - 0x1e      : minKey, nonsensical value that compares < than all other values
   - 0x1f      : maxKey, nonsensical value that compares > than all other values
   - 0x20-0x27 : signed int, little endian, 1 to 8 bytes, number is V - 0x1f,